 Muon events are collected during routine observations and processed using a dedicated analysis pipeline.
-Based on the small timing spread in photon arrivals and stable delay between the trigger and the signal, charge extraction is done using a unique fixed integration window of 28 ns for all pixels.
+Based on the small timing spread in photon arrivals and stable delay between the trigger and the signal, charge extractions are done using a unique fixed integration window of 28 ns for all pixels.
 The integrated images are cleaned using the tailcuts algorithm \citep{2001APh....15....1L}.
-The brightest pixels in the camera are identified when above the so-called image threshold, set at 5 p.e..
+The brightest pixels in the camera can be identified when they are above the so-called image threshold, set at 5 p.e..
 Clusters of pixels, called islands, are built by adding neighboring pixels if their intensity is above the boundary threshold set at 4 p.e.
-Islands with 2 or more neighboring pixels are kept.
-A circle is fitted to the surviving pixels.
-We estimate the muon charge by summing the charge in all pixels with centers within 0.15 degrees of the fitted circle.
-Taking into account both the pixel geometry and the optical PSF, this lead to the collection of approximately 90\% of the muon signal.
-Only events with a fitted circle radius between 0.8 and 1.4 degrees are selected for the analysis.
-To assess the completeness of the muon ring, the signal within the ring region is summed across 12 regions, each covering a $30^\circ$ angular section.
-Only images that exhibit a signal above $7\,\rm{p.e.}$ in at least 10 out of the 12 regions are considered for further analysis.
-Additionally, the signal outside the selected pixels is also taken into account.
-Images with an integrated charge exceeding $20\,\rm{p.e.}$ outside the selected pixels are excluded.
-These criteria are designed to filter out shower images and noise fluctuations and ensure that only muon images with well-defined ring structures are used in the calibration studies.
+Here, islands with two or more neighboring pixels were retained.
+A circle was fitted to the surviving pixels.
+We estimated the muon charge by summing the charge in all pixels with centers within 0.15 degrees of the fitted circle.
+Taking into account both the pixel geometry and the optical PSF, this led to the collection of approximately 90\% of the muon signal.
+Only events with a fitted circle radius between 0.8 and 1.4 degrees were selected for the analysis.
+To assess the completeness of the muon ring, the signal within the ring region was summed across 12 regions, each covering a $30^\circ$ angular section.
+Only images that exhibited a signal above $7\,\rm{p.e.}$ in at least 10 out of the 12 regions were considered for further analysis.
+Additionally, the signal outside the selected pixels was also taken into account.
+Images with an integrated charge exceeding $20\,\rm{p.e.}$ outside the selected pixels were excluded.
+These criteria have been designed to filter out shower images and noise fluctuations, ensuring that only muon images with well-defined ring structures are used in the calibration studies.
 During typical observations, the muon image rates after selection are approximately $0.1\,\rm{Hz}$ and $0.2\,\rm{Hz}$ for SST-1M-1 and SST-1M-2, respectively.

 A dedicated MC simulation of muon events with parameters listed in Section~\ref{sec:mc} was used to tune the optical efficiency of the instrument model.
 Figure \ref{fig:muon_RvsI} shows the relation between the muon ring radius and its integrated intensity.
 The measured values for both telescopes in the time period of the Crab Nebula observation campaign (see Section~\ref{sec:crab}) are compared with the one obtained with MC simulations, showing the consistency between observational data and the instrument model.
 The optical efficiency of the telescopes is not constant over time.
 Gradual degradation of mirror reflectivity, camera window transmittance, and the performance of camera electronic components contribute to a slow but steady decline in the reconstructed muon intensity.
 Figure \ref{fig:muon_IvT} shows the evolution of the optical efficiency with time for both telescopes.
 During the time period of the Crab Nebula observation campaign presented in this work, the degradation of optical efficiency is estimated to be approximately 2\%.